richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

 ---
 title: Set up attributes in Viva Glint
-description: Set up attributes in Microsoft Viva Glint to create a mapping of fields to expect in your employee data files transmitted to Glint. ms.author: JudithWeiner
+description: Set up attributes in Microsoft Viva Glint to create a mapping of fields to expect in your employee data files transmitted to Viva Glint. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry